 Here at The MathWorks we are always concerned with useful ways of displaying data.
 A heat map is a graphical representation of data where the values taken by a variable in a two-dimensional map are represented as colors.
 This is something that is natural for an image, and indeed we have had that in IMTOOL for quite sometime now.

 This week’s pick shows how to make a heat map in MATLAB for your own data.
 This heat map will scale nicely so that the text is always the right size.
-As a bonus, this code also used created a published m-file to make a nice html document showing how to use the code.

 4 CommentsOldest to Newest

 Yesterday I read your blog, today I needed exactly the function heatmaptext.
 Great!

 I have found that the more data visualizations I know, the more likely I am to “need” them.
 Glad this new trick helped.

 Love the blog and videos.
 It really helps to see someone else using matlab.

 If you are looking for some great insight into ways to visualize data: check out Tutfe: http://www.edwardtufte.com His books and seminar are excellent.